hashicorp/vscode-terraform/README.md

 ### Generate a bug report

 Experience a problem?
 You can have VS Code open a Github issue in our repo with all the information filled out for you.
 Open the Command Palette and invoke `OpenTofu: Generate Bug Report`.
-This will inspect the VS Code version, the Terraform extension version, the terraform-ls version and the list of installed extensions and open a browser window with GitHub loaded.
+This will inspect the VS Code version, the OpenTofu extension version, the terraform-ls version and the list of installed extensions and open a browser window with GitHub loaded.
 You can then inspect the information provided, edit if desired, and submit the issue.

 ### Reload the extension

 If you haven't seen the Problems Pane update in awhile, or hover and intellisense doesn't seem to showing up, you might not know what to do.
-Sometimes the Terraform extension can experience problems which cause the editor to not respond.
-The extension has a way of [reporting the problem](#generate-a-bug-report), but there is something you can do to get right back to working after reporting the problem: reload the Terraform extension.
+Sometimes the OpenTofu extension can experience problems which cause the editor to not respond.
+The extension has a way of [reporting the problem](#generate-a-bug-report), but there is something you can do to get right back to working after reporting the problem: reload the OpenTofu extension.

-You can reload the Terraform extension by opening the command palette and starting to type `Reload`.
+You can reload the OpenTofu extension by opening the command palette and starting to type `Reload`.
 A list of commands will appear, select `Reload Window`.
 This will reload the Visual Studio Code window without closing down the entire editor, and without losing any work currently open in the editor.

 ### Pin to a specific version of the extension